When Emergencies Strike, What Is Your Business Continuity Plan?

-A business continuity plan outlines procedures that will take place before, during, and after an emergency to minimize interruptions and keep things as close as possible to “business as usual.”
+A business continuity plan outlines business processes that will take place before, during, and after an emergency to minimize interruptions and keep things as close as possible to “business as usual.”

-Interruptions will vary depending on the industry, location, and employee base but some of the most common interruptions may include interference with:
+The nature and impact of interruptions will vary depending on your industry, business locations, number of employees, and exposure to various types of threats.
+Some of the most common interruptions may include interference with:

 - Supply chains